mapbox/mapbox-gl-native/platform/macos/docs/guides/Info.plist Keys.md

 ## MGLIdeographicFontFamilyName

 The name of the font family to use for client-side text rendering of CJK ideographs.
 Set this to the name of a font family which will be available at run time, e.g. `PingFang TC` (iOS 9+), `Heiti TC` (iOS 8+), another appropriate built-in font, or a font provided by your application.
 Note that if a non-existent font is specified, iOS will fall back to using Helvetica which is likely not to include support for the glyphs needed to render maps in your application.

+## MGLCollisionBehaviorPre4_0

+If this key is set to YES (`true`), collision detection is performed only between symbol style layers based on the same source, as in versions 0.1–0.7 of the Mapbox Maps SDK for iOS.
+In other words, symbols in an `MGLSymbolStyleLayer` based on one source (for example, an `MGLShapeSource`) may overlap with symbols in another layer that is based on a different source (such as the Mapbox Streets source).
+This is the case regardless of the `MGLSymbolStyleLayer.iconAllowsOverlap`, `MGLSymbolStyleLayer.iconIgnoresPlacement`, `MGLSymbolStyleLayer.textAllowsOverlap`, and `MGLSymbolStyleLayer.textIgnoresPlacement` properties.

+Beginning in version 0.7, the SDK also performs collision detection between style layers based on different sources by default.
+For the default behavior, omit the `MGLCollisionBehaviorPre4_0` key or set it to NO (`false`).
+This property is so named because version 0.7 of the Mapbox Maps SDK for macOS corresponds to version 4.0 of the Mapbox Maps SDK for iOS.